biomedia-mira/chexploration/README.md

-# Assessing the inter-relationship of prediction tasks
+# Algorithmic encoding of protected characteristics

 ![Components of a deep neural networks](assets/network.png "Components of a deep neural networks")

 This repository contains the code for the paper
-> B. Glocker, S. Winzeck. _Assessing the inter-relationship of prediction tasks: Implications for algorithmic encoding of protected characteristics and its effect on AI performance_.
+> B. Glocker, S. Winzeck. _Algorithmic encoding of protected characteristics and its implications on disparities across subgroups_.
 2021.
 Pre-print; under review.

 ## Dataset